AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

     CircuitBuilder[] circuit_builders;
     ProvingKey[] inst_proving_keys[];
     VerificationKey[] inst_verification_keys;

+    // maybe they can all live in the arrays

     FoldingComposer();
     // We will use this to create a FoldingComposer after we have folded at least once